lsac/apama-solace-sample/SolaceReceiver/README.md

 1. Pull from GIT in common eclipse
 2. Run Gradle task 'gradlew copyToLib' to populate Solace library jars from Maven central to 'libs' directory
-3. Import the project into Software AG Design Studio
+3. Import the project into Software AG Design Studio, make sure check on 'copy project to workspace'
+4. Switch to 'Apama Workbench' perspective
+5. Click on 'Play' to run the project